Kyle Connor

-Kyle David Connor (born December 9, 1996) is an American professional ice hockey player for the Winnipeg Jets of the National Hockey League (NHL).
+Kyle David Connor (born December 9, 1996) is an American professional ice hockey player (ice hockey) for the Winnipeg Jets of the National Hockey League (NHL).
 Connor was drafted 17th overall by the Jets in the 2015 NHL entry draft.

 Early life

 Connor was born on December 9, 1996, in Clinton Township, Michigan, to parents Joe and Kathy.
 While growing up alongside three other siblings, Connor began playing youth hockey in the Belle Tire organization in Metro Detroit.
 He also played basketball, baseball, and football through junior high and high school.

 Playing career

 Connor played minor ice hockey for Detroit Belle Tire and participated in the 2009 Quebec International Pee-Wee Hockey Tournament with them.

 Junior

 Connor joined the Youngstown Phantoms of the USHL during the 2012–13 season.
 During the 2013–14 season, Connor recorded 31 goals and 43 assists, in 56 games, setting a Phantoms franchise record for most points in a season with 74 points.
 His outstanding play was recognized when he was named to the 2013–14 USHL First All-Star Team.

 During the 2014–15 season, Connor led the league in scoring, recording 34 goals and 46 assists, in 56 regular season games.
 He broke the Phantoms' franchise record for points in a season, with 80 points.
 He led the USHL with nine game-winning goals.
 Following an outstanding season, he was named to the 2014–15 USHL First All-Star Team and was also named the USHL Forward of the Year and Player of the Year.